Sleep Deprivation Productivity Loss

 What People Often Overlook

 It is easy to count the hours you are awake and assume that more waking hours means more done.
 But cognitive output is not just about time — it is about the quality of thinking happening within that time.
 Decision-making, creativity, and focus all deteriorate measurably under sleep deprivation, often before we even notice the decline ourselves.
 Many people find they have been operating below their best for so long that it simply feels normal.
-This is worth considering when you look at your actual nightly sleep against your optimal hours.
+This is worth noting when you look at your actual nightly sleep against your optimal hours.

 Putting a Number to It